Necessity is the Mother of Invention | A Short Essay

 Our need will be the real creator.

-This quote by Plato was later on moulded in the English proverb as ‘Necessity is the mother of invention’.
+This quote by Plato was later on moulded into the English proverb as ‘Necessity is the mother of invention’.
 This is the reason why this proverb is famously associated with Plato.

 But, what does the proverb actually mean?